Last Updated: January 2023

 2.1.
 As between the parties, Samsara acts as a Processor of the Customer Personal Data on Customer’s behalf.
 As a Processor, Samsara will:

 2.1.1.
-Process Customer Personal Data in accordance with this Addendum , Documentation and/or Customer’s documented instructions as set forth in the Agreement, or as otherwise required by applicable law to which Samsara is subject (the “Customer Instructions”).
+Process Customer Personal Data as specifically set forth in the Agreement, this Addendum, Documentation and/or Customer’s documented instructions, or as otherwise required by applicable law to which Samsara is subject (the “Customer Instructions”).
 If Samsara is required by applicable law to Process Customer Personal Data other than in accordance with the Customer Instructions, Samsara will to the extent permitted by applicable law inform the Customer of that legal requirement before such Processing, unless that law prohibits such information on important grounds of public interest.

 2.1.2.
 Not be responsible for obtaining consent, authorization, approval, or agreement as may be required under applicable laws or policies, or for providing notices with regard to Customer Personal Data, in order to enable Samsara to receive and Process the Customer Personal Data in accordance with the Agreement.
 It will be the Customer's sole responsibility for the accuracy, quality and legality of the Customer Personal Data, the means by which it acquires and uses the Customer Personal Data, and for the Customer Instructions regarding the Processing of Customer Personal Data.
 Customer shall ensure that its acts or omissions, including its Customer Instructions, do not put Samsara in breach of any applicable laws or regulations.
-Where Samsara believes that an instruction would be in breach of applicable law, Samsara shall notify Customer of such belief without undue delay.
+Where Samsara believes that an instruction would be in breach of applicable law or if Samsara determines it can no longer meet its obligations under the CPRA, Samsara shall notify Customer of such belief without undue delay.
 Samsara shall be entitled to suspend performance of such instruction until Customer confirms or modifies such instruction.